 2. Offer fun projects or professional/personal development opportunities

 There are always going to be some projects that everyone wants to do—but unfortunately, not everyone will be able to take them on.
 If you’re having a hard time deciding who should get these fun projects, try meting them out as recognition.
-Additionally, if a hardworking employee wants to develop new professional skills or explore an interest (augmented reality, woodworking, foreign language, etc.), think about sponsoring them in a continuing education class or send them to a local conference.
+Additionally, if a hardworking employee wants to develop new professional skills or explore an interest (augmented reality, woodworking, foreign language, website designing, etc.), think about sponsoring them in a continuing education class or send them to a local conference.

 3. Take them to lunch